 The Teacher Preparation Education Pathway is designed for students who wish to explore a career in education, own or operate a child care facility, teach elementary, middle school or high school, work with the elderly, or be a parent.
 Utilizing in-depth exploration and experiences, students learn by doing.
-Whether planning and implementing lesson plans, creating a teaching resource or garnering important real-world experience at Smithfield High School’s onsite playschool facility, Teacher Preparation Pathways students enjoy smaller class size, increased instructional attention and a personalized environment that makes focusing on the skills required to succeed in education easier and more rewarding.
+Whether planning and implementing lesson plans, creating a teaching resource or garnering important real-world experience at Smithfield High School’s onsite playschool facility, Teacher Preparation Pathways students enjoy a personalized environment that focuses on the skills required to succeed in education easier and more rewarding.

 7507 Careers in Child Care